RubyKnight01/LTE-Bufferbloat-Fix/README.md

 3️⃣ Paste the script contents into their respective files

-Copy the entire SQM Initialization Script from SCRIPTS.md📄
+Press 'i' to start editing the file.
+Copy the Scripts from SCRIPTS.md📄

 , then save and exit.
 (ESC > :wq > ENTER)

-👉 All commands and scripts are documented in detail here: ##### 📄 SCRIPTS.md
+👉 All commands and scripts are documented in detail here: #### 📄 SCRIPTS.md

 4️⃣ Make the script executable
 ```